Obviously Five Believers

 Lark Skyrider press a finger hard against the car window.
 It leaves a greasy mark for weeks to come.

 “I wonder at which archaeological site they’ve been dug up?” he asks.
 “Maybe we can find a woman for you among them, Kid?
 Wouldn’t that be nice?
 Someone all natural.
 Fresh from the stable in the morning.
-No make up, no perfume, no painted toe nails, no Kama Sutra turning you into a jelly fish”.
+No make up, no perfume, no painted toenails, no Kama Sutra exercises turning you into a jelly fish”.

 The Kid tries to open his mouth.